 In the event of a "change in control" (as defined in the 2013 Plan), outstanding awards under the 2013 Plan will remain the Company's obligation or be assumed by the surviving or acquiring entity, and there will be automatically substituted for our shares then subject to awards the consideration payable with respect to our outstanding shares in connection with the change in control.
-However, if such consideration is not solely common stock of the acquiror, the Compensation Committee may, with the consent of the acquiror, provide for the consideration to be received upon the exercise or settlement of awards, for each share subject to the award, to consist solely of common stock of the acquiror equal in fair market value to the per share consideration received by our stockholders pursuant to the change in control.
-If any portion of the consideration may be received by our stockholders pursuant to the change in control acontingent or delayed basis, the Compensation Committee may determine such fair market value per share as of the time of the present value of the probable future payment of such consideration.
-Any award that is not assumed or continued by the acquiror in connection with the change in control will terminate and cease to be outstanding effective as of the time of the change in control.
+However, if such consideration is not solely common stock of the acquiror, the Compensation Committee may, with the consent of the acquiror, provide for the consideration to be received upon the exercise or settlement of awards, for each share subject to the award, to consist solely of common stock of the acquiror equal in fair market value to the per share consideration received by our stockholders pursuant to the change in control on a contingent or delayed basis, the Compensation Committee may determine such fair market value per share as of the time of the change in control on the basis of the Compensation Committee's good faith estimate of the present value of the probable future payment of such consideration.
+Any award that is not assumed or continued by the acquiror in connection with the change in control or exercised or settled as of the change in control will terminate and cease to be outstanding effective as of the time of the change in control.